Judge: Embattled Florida election head needs to be heard

-A Florida federal judge says former Gov. and current U.S. Sen. Rick Scott violated a former state election official's constitutional rights when he suspended her without first allowing her to make her own case.
+Former Gov. and current U.S. Sen. Rick Scott violated a former state election official's constitutional rights when he suspended and "vilified" her without first allowing her to make her own case, a Florida federal judge ruled Wednesday.

-U.S. District Judge Mark Walker ruled Wednesday that newly inaugurated Gov. Ron DeSantis must grant former Broward County elections supervisor Brenda Snipes a "meaningful opportunity to be heard" regarding her suspension.
+U.S. District Judge Mark Walker said newly inaugurated Gov. Ron DeSantis must grant former Broward County elections supervisor Brenda Snipes a "meaningful opportunity to be heard" regarding her suspension by March 31.

-Snipes came under fire during the contentious recount that followed the 2018 elections.
-She planned to resign in January, but Scott immediately suspended her in late November.
+Snipes came under fire during the contentious recount that followed the 2018 elections and a legally required recount in close races for governor and U.S. Senate.
+In the aftermath of the November election, Snipes said she would resign on Jan.
+4, but Scott immediately suspended her.
+Snipes then attempted to rescind her resignation and challenged the governor's suspension as "malicious" and politically motivated.

 Digital Access For Only $0.99